drawbuildplay/blog/content/blog/home-building-checklist.md

 +++
 categories = ["home-building"]
 date = "2019-01-02T19:50:00-05:00"
 description = "Congrats on deciding to build your new home.
-There are many items to consider to find and build your dream home.
-Go through my home building checklist for building a new house to help you get into your dream home." keywords = ["building", "smart home", "garden"] title = "50 Awesome Hacks for Building a new home" [images] name = "Free Home Building Checklist" src = "/uploads/home-building-checklist.png"
+There are many items to consider to find and build your future dream home.
+Go through my free tips and home building checklist for building a new house to help you get into your dream home." keywords = ["building", "smart home", "garden"] title = "50 Awesome Hacks for Building a new home" [images] name = "Free Home Building Checklist" src = "/uploads/home-building-checklist.png"
 [[pins]]
 pin_description = "50 things to know when planning your future home design.
-Review our future home building checklist before you start designing your new home to help you get into your perfect dream home. #futurehome #newhome #buildingguide #newconstruction #builder #dreamhome #homechecklist" pin_image = "/uploads/future-home-design.png"
+Review our future home design checklist before you start designing your new home to help you get into your perfect dream home. #futurehome #newhome #buildingguide #newconstruction #builder #dreamhome #homechecklist" pin_image = "/uploads/future-home-design.png"
 [[pins]]
 pin_description = "50 Tips and Tricks to know when building your new home.
 Read this building a house checklist before you start building your new home to help you get into your perfect dream home.
 Don't miss these critical items. #newhome #buildingguide #newconstruction #builder #dreamhome"